 To quantify the degree to which there is clustering among the different regions in the projection, we computed the mutual information of the mean histogram formed by the \texttt{merging\_merger\_fraction} parameter when projected to two dimensions.
-For this purpose, we adopted densMAP rather than standard UMAP, as densMAP more faithfully preserves the local density structure in the low-dimensional representation (see Figure \ref{fig:3:merging_merger_fraction_densmap}).
+For this purpose, we adopted densMAP rather than the standard UMAP, as densMAP more faithfully preserves the local density structure in the low-dimensional representation (see Figure \ref{fig:3:merging_merger_fraction_densmap}).

-Mutual information for discrete random variables $X,\,Y$ is defined by
+Mutual information for discrete random variables, $X,\,Y,$ is defined by

-where $P_{X,Y}$ is the joint probability function, and $P_X,\,P_Y$ are the marginal probability functions, respectively \citep{shannon_mathematical_1948}.
-In our case, the histograms we have are given by the distribution $P(\mu\, | D_1, D_2)$, where $\mu$ can be any parameter associated with each image cutout, and $D_1,\,D_2$ are the densMAP axes.
+where $P_{X,Y}$ is the joint probability function and $P_X,\,P_Y$ are the marginal probability functions, respectively \citep{shannon_mathematical_1948}.
+In our case, the histograms we have are given by the distribution $P(\mu\, | D_1, D_2)$, where $\mu$ can be any parameter associated with each image cutout and $D_1,\,D_2$ are the densMAP axes.
 Each bin of the histogram represents the mean of $\mu$ for the samples in the given bin.
-For each $\mu$ we obtain a $P_\mu(D_1,D_2)$ by shifting $\mu$ so that all values are positive and normalizing the histogram as
+For each $\mu$ we obtain a $P_\mu(D_1,D_2)$ by shifting $\mu$ so that all values are positive, and we normalized the histogram to

-Note that this operation does not strictly yield a valid probability distribution; we use the normalized distribution solely to enable the computation of mutual information and to quantify the structure in the densMAPs.
+Note that this operation does not strictly yield a valid probability distribution; we used the normalized distribution solely to enable the computation of mutual information and to quantify the structure in the densMAPs.
 The mutual information is therefore

 which we obtain for every $\mu$ that we have.